Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Materials and methods

-Regarding the classification process, we need to run the model a large number of times and we look for an explainable model due to the characteristics of the problem.
-XGBoost model \cite{chen2016xgboost} solves both problems.
-It finds a solution of the given problem in a fast and accurate way, as XGBoost is designed to be highly efficient.
-XGBoost implements ML algorithms based on Gradient Boosting framework and provides a parallel tree boosting.
-In addition, XGBoost offers the importance of different features once the boosted trees are built.
-Importance scores indicate how crucial each feature was in creating the decision trees.
-The more a feature contributes to key decisions within the trees, the higher its importance.
-This score is calculated for each attribute in the dataset, enabling comparison and ranking.
-Feature importance is computed by evaluating the improvement in accuracy brought by a feature to the branches it is on.
-In this way, XGBoost provides explainability to the classification made.
+Regarding the classification process, we need to run the model a large number of times, and we seek an explainable model due to the nature of the problem.
+The XGBoost model \cite{chen2016xgboost} addresses both needs.
+It offers fast and accurate solutions, as XGBoost is designed for high efficiency.
+It implements ML algorithms based on the Gradient Boosting framework and provides parallel tree boosting.
+Additionally, XGBoost calculates feature importance, based on the F score, once the boosted trees are built, offering explainability.
+The F score in XGBoost is a metric that represents the importance of a feature in the decision trees.
+It is the count of how many times a feature is used to split the data across all trees in the ensemble.
+The more frequently a feature is used to make decisions in the trees, the higher its F score, and thus, the more important that feature is considered in the model.
+It is important to say that the F score in the context of XGBoost refers to feature importance and not to the $f_{1}$-score used in classification.

-On the other hand, we also check the robustness of the results using two well-known ML classifiers: Support Vector Machine (SVM) and K-Nearest Neighbors (KNN).
-SVM is a supervised ML algorithm used for classification and regression tasks.
-The primary objective of SVM is to find the optimal hyperplane that best separates the data points into different classes.
-SVM is effective for high-dimensional spaces and is relatively robust against overfitting, particularly in cases where the number of features exceeds the number of samples.
-For its part, KNN is a simple and intuitive supervised learning algorithm used for classification and regression tasks.
-In KNN, the classification of a new data point is determined by the majority class among its K nearest neighbors in the feature space.
+To assess the robustness of the results, we also employ two widely used ML classifiers: Support Vector Machine (SVM) and K-Nearest Neighbors (KNN) \cite{deshmukh2024contributions, karimui2022adhd, sharma2023attention}.
+SVM is a supervised learning algorithm used for classification and regression, focusing on finding the optimal hyperplane to best separate data points into classes.
+It performs well in high-dimensional spaces and is robust against overfitting, particularly when the number of features exceeds the number of samples.
+KNN, on the other hand, is a simple and intuitive algorithm used for classification and regression.
+It classifies new data points based on the majority class among its K nearest neighbors in the feature space.

+With regard to the data used to train these models, we use the matrices described in previous subsections of Section \ref{sec:matandmet}.
+Each matrix has different attributes, as the selected features vary, but they all have the same number of rows, corresponding to the 121 subjects.
+To generate a training matrix, we select one option from each of the following attributes: